sbt/website/src/sphinx/Extending/Plugins-Best-Practices.md

       sources in obfuscate := sources.value
     )

-In the above example, sources in obfuscate is scoped under the main task, obfuscate.
+In the above example, `sources in obfuscate` is scoped under the main task, `obfuscate`.

 Mucking with Global build state
 -------------------------------